JayG67/cruise/README.md

 Live Production Demo
 ```

-This architecture demonstrates a production-style continuous deployment workflow where application updates are automatically deployed after code changes are pushed to GitHub and pass testing.
+This architecture demonstrates a production-style continuous deployment workflow where application updates are automatically deployed after code changes are pushed to GitHub.

 The deployed environment includes: